EKechei/canary-deployments-kubernetes/README.md

 # 5. Create Ingress Pointing To Your Canary Deployment
 You will then create an Ingress that has the canary-specific configuration, please pay special notice of the following:
 - The hostname is identical to the main ingress hostname
-- The nginx.ingress.kubernetes.io/canary: "true" annotation is required and defines this as a canary annotation (if you do not have this the Ingresses will clash)
+- The nginx.ingress.kubernetes.io/canary: 'true' annotation is required and defines this as a canary annotation (if you do not have this the Ingresses will clash)
-- The nginx.ingress.kubernetes.io/canary-weight: "10" annotation dictates the weight of the routing, in this case, there is a "10%" chance a request will hit the canary deployment over the main deployment
+- The nginx.ingress.kubernetes.io/canary-weight: '10' annotation dictates the weight of the routing, in this case, there is a "10%" chance a request will hit the canary deployment over the main deployment

 ```
 echo "